-Almost 13 tillable acres are devoted to the CSA, however, only a little more than 2 acres are under cultivation.
-Currently we have two main fields, an herb bed, strawberry field, and an asparagus patch.
+Almost 13 tillable acres are devoted to the CSA, however, only 2 and one half acres are under cultivation.
+Currently we have three main fields, an herb bed, cut flower bed, and an asparagus patch.
 Each year we test the soil and add compost and minerals.
 Our goal is to create a soil that biologically rich and balanced so that we can grow food that tastes good and is good for us.

 B.S.
 Food and Nutrition- S.U.N.Y Oneonta,NY